 How long does it take to be reviewed?

-Mercy Ships is able to begin reviewing applications as soon as all application items are submitted for the applicant.
-Processing applications and reviews usually take 2-6 weeks.
-Timing depends on several factors including the necessity for interviews, application workload, and timing of the staffing period.
+Mercy Ships begins reviewing applications as soon as all application items are submitted from the applicant.
+Processing applications and reviews usually take 3-8 weeks.
+Timing depends on several factors including the necessity for interviews, workload of HR team, and timing of the staffing period.

 All applications go through the following reviews prior to final acceptance onboard:

-- Medical review – do you meet the health requirements Mercy Ships needs to meet as per maritime law?
+- Medical review – do you meet the health requirements as outlined by Mercy Ships?

-- Position review – are you qualified for the position for which you’ve applied?
+- Role review – are you qualified for the position for which you’ve applied?

 - Other reviews are based on expected commitment length, but may include:

-- Academic review (if coming with your family)
+- Academic review (for children – if coming as a family)

 Are interviews required?

 Mercy Ships utilizes the Spark Hire tool, which allows for a one-way interview with applicants.
 If one is requested, applicants are given a set of questions to answer and may record their responses when convenient for them, within a certain timeframe.
 The interview recordings are shared with the relevant reviewer or team leader for consideration.

-For more in-depth interviews, you may be asked to meet with us for an interview via Skype or phone call.
-Typically we do not conduct interviews for those applying to join for less than a year, though at times the supervisor onboard may request one in an effort to better understand your previous work experience and suitability for the role, as well as provide you with details of the position and what you could expect if approved.
+For more in-depth interviews, you may be asked to meet with us for a two-way interview via video meeting or phone call.
+We don’t often conduct interviews for those applying to join for less than a year, though at times the supervisor onboard may request one to better understand your previous work experience and suitability for the role, as well as provide you with details of the position and what you could expect if approved.

 Typically, we would interview for the following positions: